 Ideally, you would maintain a ketogenic diet, but Dom also posits research suggesting foods and supplements high in ketones can be beneficial, even on a non-ketogenic diet.

 “The FDA may see ketones as a drug.
 I see them as a fourth macronutrient.
 You have fats, proteins, and carbs.
 Ketones are an energy-containing molecule.”

 Since writing this, I emailed Dom a couple of questions I had stemming from the podcast.
 He was kind enough to write back, and the answers are below:

 Question 1 – How best to use fasting to remove pre-cancerous cells?

 Preamble: Dom suggested that its possible to use fasting to trigger our bodies’ natural garbage clearing mechanisms (autophagy) in order to clean up pre-cancerous cells.
 He suggested doing this at regular intervals.

-Dom’s Answer: I would fast until you reach the metabolic zone (ketones up to level of glucose) and sustain that for at least 24-48 hours.
+Dom’s Answer: I would fast until you reach the metabolic zone (ketones up to the level of glucose) and sustain that for at least 24-48 hours.
 This would put tremendous stress on existing or precancerous cells.

-3 days minimum, and 3 times per year is a good starting point, but it may differ between people.
+3 days minimum and 3 times per year is a good starting point, but it may differ between people.
 What’s clear is that it gets easier with each attempt.
 I’m in touch with cancer patients doing this and they have stayed in remission and feel great.